DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You must have accepted a job as a teacher of languages or physics in an English state secondary school on a contract lasting at least one academic year.

 Teachers of all languages offered in English state secondary schools are eligible to apply for the IRP.
-The language(s) can be combined with another subject, but must make up at least 50% of teaching time.
-You can combine teaching English language and literature with another language (for example, French, German or Spanish), as long as the non-English language makes up at least 50% of your teaching timetable.
+Any language(s) except for English language can be combined with another subject, but must make up at least 50% of teaching time.
+You can combine teaching English language with another language (for example, French, German or Spanish), as long as the non-English language makes up at least 50% of your teaching timetable.

 Physics can be taught with another subject, but must make up at least 50% of teaching time.
 Teachers of general science or combined science  are also eligible to apply for the IRP, as long as they are teaching the physics element of general science or combined science.
 General science or combined science can be taught with another subject, but must make up at least 50% of teaching time.